Fast quantum subroutines for the simplex method: Quantum implementation: overview

 Throughout this overview of the quantum algorithms, we assume that the LP data is properly normalized.
 The normalization can be carried out as a classical preprocessing step, whose details are given in Sect.~\ref{sec:qsimplex_details}, and the running time of this step is negligible compared to the remaining subroutines.

 Our first objective is to implement a quantum oracle that determines if a column has negative reduced cost, so that we can apply Grover search to this oracle.
 To reach this goal we rely on the QLSA of Thm.~\ref{thm:qls}.
 Using that algorithm, with straightforward data preparation we can construct an oracle that, given a column index $k$ in a certain register, outputs $\ket{A_B^{-1}A_k}$ in another register.
-We still need to get around three obstacles: (i) the output of the QLSA is a renormalization of the solution, rather than the (unscaled) vector $A_B^{-1}A_k$; (ii) we want to compute $c_k - c_B^{\top} A_B^{-1}A_k$, while so far we only have access to $\ket{A_B^{-1}A_k}$; (iii) we need the output to be a binary yes/no condition (i.e., not just an amplitude) so that Grover search can be applied to it, and we are not allowed to perform measurements.
+We still need to get around three obstacles: (i) the output of the QLSA is a renormalization of the solution, rather than the (unscaled) vector $A_B^{-1}A_k$; (ii) we want to compute $c_k - c_B^{\top} A_B^{-1}A_k$, while so far we only have access to $\ket{A_B^{-1}A_k}$; (iii) we need the output to be a binary yes/no condition (i.e., not just some information encoded in an amplitude) so that Grover search can be applied to it.
 We overcome the first two obstacles by: extending and properly scaling the linear system so that $c_k$ is suitably encoded in the QLSA output; and using the inverse of the unitary that maps $\ket{0^{\ceil{ \log m + 1}}}$ to $\ket{(-c_B,1)}$ to encode $c_k - c_B^{\top} A_B^{-1}A_k$ in the amplitude of one of the basis states.
 To determine the sign of such amplitude, we rely on interference to create a basis state with amplitude $\alpha$ such that $|\alpha| \ge \frac{1}{2}$ if and only if $c_k - c_B^{\top} A_B^{-1}A_k \ge 0$.
-At this point, we can apply amplitude estimation \cite{brassard2002quantum} to determine the magnitude of $\alpha$ up to precision $\epsilon$.
-This requires $O(1/\epsilon)$ iterations of the amplitude estimation algorithm.
+At this point, we apply amplitude estimation (Thm.~\ref{thm:ampest}) for $O(1/\epsilon)$ iterations to test the condition with precision $\epsilon$.
 We therefore obtain a unitary operation that overcomes the three obstacles.
 A similar scheme can be used to determine if the basis is optimal, i.e., no column with negative reduced cost exists.